wilsonpage/blog/_drafts/2013-10-29-sensible-css.markdown

 This is good for selector matching performance (negligible) and means elements remain portable.
 By 'portable' I mean that if markup changes slightly, you don't have to go through altering selectors that were previously very specific, so that they match the new document structure.

-### Declaring 'overrides'

-In applications it is very common to have elements that have a default appearance, but then need to look different when the app is in a certain 'state'.
-There are good and bad ways of managing CSS when writing 'styling overrides'.

-#### How not to do it

-The approach I **strongly advise against** is the 'scattered everywhere' approach.
-By this I mean you may find your default styling for an element in its file (eg. `header.scss`), then throughout the application you find rules in other files messing with the default styling.
-The all too common `mobile.scss` and `ie.scss` spring to mind here.

-**This is a nightmare to manage!** You have rules that style one particular element, scattered all over your CSS code base.
-This prevents anyone opening `header.scss` and seeing all the styles that will affect the appearance of the header, they don't know about other rules that may be hiding in other files.
-It also means that your cascade order is at the whim of the order the files are concatenated in.
-It's all dangerous stuff!

-#### How I do it

-I enforce the convention that **all styles for a particular element must be in the same place**.
-I use SASS nesting, the `&` parent selector to visually contain all the style variations for a particular element.
-I also use an `@state` comments to clearly indicate where I'm overriding default styling.

-Let me demonstrate with a few examples.

-{% highlight scss %}
-.button {
-  padding: $padding;
-  background: pink;

-  /**
-   * @hover
-   */

-  &:hover {
-    background: red;
-  }

-  /**
-   * @large
-   *
-   * The button is bigger
-   * on large screens.
-   */

-  @media (min-width: 700px) {
-    padding: $padding-200;
-  }

-  /**
-   * @logged-in
-   *
-   * The button is hidden
-   * when the 'logged-in'
-   * class is on the <body>
-   */

-  .logged-in & {
-    display: none;
-  }
-}
-{% endhighlight %}

 ### File structure